Country guides

 Communications

 The international dialling code for Kuwait is +965.
-All telecommunications services are of a high quality in Kuwait.
-As international roaming fees can be high, buying a local SIM card can be a cheaper option.
-Free WiFi is available in most hotels, cafes, and restaurants in tourist areas.
+Telecommunications services are generally reliable and widely available.
+Since international roaming charges can be high, purchasing a local SIM card may be a more cost-effective option.
+Free WiFi is commonly available in many hotels, cafes, and restaurants in tourist areas.

 Passport & Visa